Skip to content

 Step 6

-After a few hundred yards you reach a tarmac road with Drayton Gate on your left.
+After a few hundred yards you'll reach a tarmac road with Drayton Gate on your left.
 Cross the road and continue on the cycle track.

 Step 7

 Soon you reach another tarmac road with Normanton Gate on your right; through the gate you can see the Clumber Hotel.
-Cross the road and go through the gate on to a bridleway which crosses farmland.
-Soon you're walking alongside woodland which you shortly leave behind to follow the bridleway diagonally down a field to Hardwick village with a view of the lake and weir.
+Cross the road and go through the gate onto a bridleway which crosses farmland.
+Soon you'll be walking alongside woodland which you shortly leave behind to follow the bridleway diagonally downhill through a field to Hardwick village with a view of the lake and weir.
+Go through the gate onto the road.
+Look out for cyclists and estate vehicles.

 Step 8